aqiu384/p5r-walkthrough/src/walkthrough.md

 * [Normal Route] Order Surprise Sando at diner (Knowledge +2, Guts +2)
 * [Battle Route] Play darts with any two party members in Kichijoji (Proficiency +5) (Battle Route Proficiency Lv.
 3)
     1. Score 180 in round 1 of game 1
+        * 3 triple 20's
+        * Use X to throw dart instead of motion controls
     2. Let your game 1 partner finish on round 4 (Baton Pass Lv.
 3)
         * Ryuji: Choice 1: "You gotta psych yourself up!"
         * Morgana: Choice 3: "I'm counting on you."